 A common concept in high-level network architecture is the notion of several distinct planes of the network: forwarding plane, control plane, and management plane.
 The management plane of the network is made up of the systems required to operate, administer, monitor, and maintain the network.
 The nodes in a management plane may include monitoring servers, data collection servers, authorized administrator PC's, and servers hosting the control plane of the network being managed.

 While many clouds and data center environments enjoy the luxury of a cleanly separate network forwarding plane to connect these management plane systems, this is not common other networks such as a WAN.
 In these environments the management of the network must be carried out within it's own network forwarding plane.
-This describes a practice for 128T networks to give the management plane first-class citizenship within the forwarding plane.
-It describes the management plane systems as a proper network tenant having requisite services with routing, inclusive of the Linux servers hosting the control plane for 128T router nodes.
+This describes a practice for SSR networks to give the management plane first-class citizenship within the forwarding plane.
+It describes the management plane systems as a proper network tenant having requisite services with routing, inclusive of the Linux servers hosting the control plane for SSR nodes.

 description "Network Operations, Administration, and Management"